pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 By the end of Day 14, you should have:

-âœ… Multiple service offerings generating revenue âœ… Consistent client acquisition (target: 5-10 clients) âœ… Team expanded and productive âœ… Processes optimized and automated âœ… Marketing generating leads from multiple channels âœ… Revenue growing week-over-week âœ… Systems handling increased volume âœ… Clear path to Week 3 acceleration
+✅ Multiple service offerings generating revenue
+✅ Consistent client acquisition (target: 5-10 clients) ✅ Team expanded and productive
+✅ Processes optimized and automated
+✅ Marketing generating leads from multiple channels
+✅ Revenue growing week-over-week
+✅ Systems handling increased volume
+✅ Clear path to Week 3 acceleration

 ## 37.3 Days 15-21: Optimization

 ### Week 3 Overview: Fine-Tuning for Scale

 Week 3 is about optimization.
-You've proven the model works and scaled itâ€”now you make it efficient, profitable, and sustainable.
+You've proven the model works and scaled it—now you make it efficient, profitable, and sustainable.
 This week focuses on data-driven improvements, system refinement, and preparation for long-term growth.

 ### Day 15: Performance Analysis